 Re-enacting is a dynamic display of living history.
-Our purpose is to encourage and promote the study of the history of the American Civil War and particularly the history of Company H, 6th Florida Infantry Regiment (the “Union Rebels”) and various civilian impressions through the presentation of lectures and living history exhibits at various public places including schools, parks, Civil War battle sites, museums and the like.
+Our purpose is to encourage and promote the study of the history of the American Civil War (with emphasis on the histories of Company H, 6th Florida Infantry Regiment, and Company K, 7th Florida Infantry Regiment) and various civilian impressions through the presentation of lectures and living history exhibits at various public places including schools, parks, Civil War battle sites, museums and the like.
 We participate in historically accurate reenactments of various Civil War events, and other such public displays, demonstrations and/or lectures in order to educate and inform the general public.
 In all cases, we strive to reflect the highest and best standards of community service and historical authenticity in the conduct, dress, grooming, and equipment of all members of our organization.

 While we are a “Confederate” unit, we believe that galvanizing is an important part of our re-creation of American Civil War history and will on occasion don a Federal uniform to assist other units or events.